freemyipod/wInd3x/README.md

 Every other device and functionality should work on any operating system that wInd3x can be built on, but still only Linux is regularly tested and supported.

 As a workaround, please consider running wInd3x from a Raspberry Pi.

+**NOTE**: This might change as wIndex gets ported to use S5Late on all generations.

 Building
 --------